Edit

 AWS

-The following is an overview of the permissions your AWS Identity (user or role) needs to run this script successfully.
-The script enumerates resources (EC2, RDS, EKS, S3, etc.) and fetches metadata for those resources.
-It does not create, modify, or delete resources, so read-only access is sufficient in most cases.
+For single account discovery, the following overview describes the permissions your AWS identity (user or role) needs to run this script successfully.
+The script enumerates resources (EC2, RDS, EKS, S3, and others) and fetches metadata for those resources.
+It doesn't create, modify, or delete resources, so read-only access is sufficient in most cases.

-The simplest approach is to attach one of AWS's built-in read-only policies to the IAM principal (user/role) that runs this script.
+The simplest approach is to attach one of AWS's built-in read-only policies to the IAM principal (user or role) that runs this script.
 Examples include:

 Key services and required permissions:

-If you need a more granular approach with a custom IAM policy, the following are the services and permissions you must allow:
+If you need a more granular approach with a custom IAM policy, the following services and permissions are required:

 Additionally, if you need to list other resources not shown in the script or if you plan to expand the script's capabilities, ensure you grant the appropriate Describe*, List*, and Get* actions as needed.